anastasiiaryzh/eap-architecture/requirements/functional-requirements.md

 - Filter by date range
 - Filter by request type
 - View statistics (approval rate, average time)
-- Can be exported for reporting in formatted file
+- Can be exported for reporting to CSV/XLSX file

 ---